 Valley that spinning of cotton and wool was very common.
-Spinning is indicated by finds of whorls made of the expensive faience as also of the cheap pottery and shell.
+The fact that both the rich and the poor practised spinning is indicated by finds of whorls made of the expensive faience as also of the cheap pottery and shell.
 Men and women wore two separate pieces of attire similar to the dhoti and shawl.
 The shawl covered the left shoulder passing below the right shoulder.